jonrau1/ElectricEye/README.md

 3. Select **Run task**, in the next screen select the hyperlink in the **Task** column and select the **Logs** tab to view the result of the logs. **Note** logs coming to this screen may be delayed, and you may have several auditors report failures due to the lack of in-scope resources.

 ## Supported Services and Checks
 These are the following services and checks perform by each Auditor.
-There are currently **82** checks supported across **26** services.
+There are currently **98** checks supported across **33** services.

+**Important Note:** You need to have Shield Advance enabled and Business or Enterprise support to run through the full list of Shield Advanced auditor checks

 | Auditor File Name                      | AWS Service                   | Auditor Scan Description                                              |
 |----------------------------------------|-------------------------------|-----------------------------------------------------------------------|